HumanCellAtlas/data-store/README.md

 Note: The auth config file for deployment can also be set in `environment.local` with AUTH_CONFIG_FILE.

+#### Configure email notifications

+Some daemons (dss-checkout-sfn for example) use Amazon SES to send emails.
+You must set `DSS_NOTIFICATION_SENDER` to your email address and then verify that address using the SES Console enabling SES to send notification emails from it.

 ## Deployment

+---

 ### Running the DSS API locally